Rishsing73/rishsing73.github.io/_news/unique_retreat.md

   style="float: right; margin-left: 15px;"
 />

 > Best PhD poster award at UNIQUE retreat.
-Congratulations!! 🥳🥳🥳 to my best friend VJ on my left (right arrow) for winning best poster in masters category.
+Congratulations!! 🥳🥳🥳 to my best friend VJ on my left (red arrow) for winning best poster in masters category.
 It was a lot of fun and learning experience.